ItsZFire/ItsZFire/README.md

 ---

-# What is Nexsiz
+# What is ItsZFire

-Nexsiz is Discord Bot with alot of Fun commands and General Commands
+ItZFire is Discord Bot with alot of Fun commands and General Commands

 Host bot for 24/7
 By Heroku